Dhruthilokesh/Dappakart/README.md

 ## Project Overview

-Dappazon is a blockchain-based e-commerce platform inspired by Amazon, developed to showcase the transformative potential of Web3 in creating transparent, trustless, and decentralized marketplaces.
+Dappakart is a blockchain-based e-commerce platform inspired by Amazon, developed to showcase the transformative potential of Web3 in creating transparent, trustless, and decentralized marketplaces.
 Our enhanced version is aimed at solving real-world supply chain challenges by integrating a sustainability-focused verification mechanism.

 ### Inspiration